spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 this is to specify a :class:`~matplotlib.transforms.Bbox` (bounding box), basically the lower left and upper right corners (in inches) to include in the saved figure.
 Getting this right tends to be a matter of trial and error.
+(:meth:`~matplotlib.figure.Figure.get_tightbbox` is supposed to help with this, but it doesn't quite work yet.)

 >>> import matplotlib.transforms
 >>> bob = matplotlib.transforms.Bbox([[0.52, 0.35], [10.5, 7.95]])